-Health Consumerism as a concept is influenced by the megatrends of democratisation, increased health focus and a paradigm shift in patient groups.
-The trends of acceleration and digitalisation enable solutions that have the potential to fulfil the demands of health consumers.
+Health Consumerism as a concept is influenced by several of the megatrends e.g., democratisation, acceleration and digitalisation, all of which help to enable processes and solutions that have the potential to fulfil the demands of health consumers.

 According to John ChristiansenJohn Christiansen

 District Chair, Danish Nurses Organization healthcare is moving from a focus on volume towards a focus on value: